ember-nexus/api/docs/api-endpoints/element/get-children.md

 Returns all children of the specified node.
 Returned data is paginated, and each page contains all relations between the parent and the returned children.

+## Request Parameters

+- `page`: Integer, number of the page to be returned.
+The first page is `1`, which is also the default if not explicitly set.
+- `pageSize`: Integer, is the upper limit of nodes to be returned.
+Limited by the APIs instance configuration.
+By default, 25 and can be set between 5 and 100.

 ## Request Example

 ```bash